bUnit-dev/bUnit/docs/docs/getting-started/fixture-options.md

 In the example above, the setup and test methods are declared in a `@code { }` block nested inside the <xref:Bunit.Fixture> component.
 This visually groups the methods nicely to the <xref:Bunit.Fixture> component, but it's not a requirement.

 You can have the methods anywhere inside the test component you want, which can be useful, if you for example have a common setup method that multiple Razor tests in the same test component shares.
-The methods can also be declared in the parameter directly, e.g.: `<Fixture Setup="f => f.Services.AddMockJsRuntime" ...>`.
+The methods can also be declared in the parameter directly, e.g.: `<Fixture Setup="f => f.Services.AddMockJsRuntime()" ...>`.

+> [!TIP]
+> Learn more about mocking and `AddMockJsRuntime()` on the <xref:mocking-ijsruntime> page.

 **Other parameters**